 When property owners purchase homeowner’s insurance to safeguard their financial future against liability claims, the notion of an “occurrence” must be understood to determine the proper amount of coverage.
-Every homeowner’s policy will provide compensation for covered perils, such as a liability claim for an attack by the family dog, up to a certain policy limit.
+Every homeowner’s policy will provide compensation for covered perils, such as a liability claim resulting from a guest slipping and falling on the property, up to a certain policy limit.
 This limit will apply on a “per occurrence” basis.
 In other words, a homeowner can file a separate claim when being sued by a dog bite victim two years after pursuing a claim for defense against a lawsuit for a slip and fall on the property.
 The insured could even seek coverage for the cost of defense and indemnification for a dog bite that occurs two years after a prior dog bite incident.
 However, the issue becomes far more complicated when multiple victims are injured in the same dog attack, or they suffer gunshot wounds in the same shootout.

 The court noted that the policy defined “occurrence” as follows: “Occurrence means an accident, including continuous or repeated exposure to substantially the same general harmful conditions, which results, during the policy period in: (a) bodily injury or (b) property damage.”